P-Ade/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a C file and creates an executable named cisf
+script that generates the assembly code (Intel syntax) of a C code and save it in an output file

-un